tianrich/Richnet-Affiliate-Python-Bundle/README.md

 # Affiliate links in Python
 Simply add your affiliate programs link into the richnet.py file and run the code using richnet.py

-Amazon - Remove richenet-20 and add your own programme number, Works on ANY Amazon website
+Amazon - Remove richenet-20 and add your own affilaite code on line 23.
+Also change the local currency in link 26 from $, Works on ANY Amazon website

 Works with:
 Skimlink